JekabsIlkens/blog-system-concept/README.md

 ## Controller feature tests

-Use this command to run all the unit and feature tests:
+Use this command to run feature tests:
 ```shell
 php artisan test
 ```